Smart Meters for Business 2021

 After May 2018 only SMETS-compliant smart meters can be installed at SMEs, except if there’s a lack of mobile data signal, or the installation of the SMETS is being carried out under a contractual agreement that pre-dates May 2018.

 Don’t believe the hype about smart meters disadvantages floating around on the internet.
 Over thirteen million smart meters have been installed across the UK.
-Throughout 2019 we’ve been seeing a steady increase in smart meter installations among businesses like yours.
+Throughout the last year we’ve been seeing a steady increase in smart meter installations among businesses like yours.
 This wouldn’t be the case if the false hype about smart meter problems were true.

 In fact, the months of May, September and December 2019 are key in the rollout of smart meters for SMEs.
 The Government wants all UK energy suppliers to install smart meters for all its customers by 2020.
 Find out more about the Government’s 2020 targets here.